bloomreach/experience-react-sdk/README.md

 }
  ```

-`<CmsPage>` takes two props: `componentDefinitions` and `request`.
+`<CmsPage>` takes three props: `componentDefinitions`, `request` and `noFetch`.

 The `request` prop is used to fetch the Page Model for the current page; and to detect whether
 preview mode is active so that meta-data for Channel Manager functionality (e.g. in-context editing) is
 included in the HTML, and consequently Channel Manager functionality is enabled.
+When you application uses
+server-side rendering you might want to turn off the fetch functionality by setting the `noFetch` prop to
+true.

 Finally, component definitions are supplied through the `componentDefinitions` prop.
 The component
 definitions tell `<RenderCmsComponent>` what React component to render by mapping these to the